The Newark Museum of Art

 Originally located on the fourth floor of the Newark Public Library, the museum moved into its own purpose-built structure in the 1920s on Washington Park after a gift by Louis Bamberger.
 It was designed by Jarvis Hunt, who also designed Bamberger's flagship Newark store.
 Since then, the museum has expanded several times, to the south into the red brick former YMCA and to the north into the 1885 Ballantine House, by a four-year, $23 million renovation.
 In 1990, the museum expanded to the west into an existing acquired building.
 At that time much of the museum including the new addition, was redesigned by Michael Graves.

-The museum had a mini-zoo with small animals for some twenty years, until August 2010.
+The museum had a mini-zoo with small animals until 2010.
+The Mini Zoo was open from the 1920s to 1986 and 1988-2010 and in 1974 included an alligator.

 For the security of climate-sensitive artwork, the museum closed its front entrance to the public in 1997 to minimize the effects of temperature and humidity changes.
 In February 2018, after extensive renovation and the construction of a ramp for disabled access, the front doors were reopened.

-On November 6, 2019, the museum changed its name to "The Newark Museum of Art" to highlight the focus of the museum on its art collection which was ranked 12th in the country.
+On November 6, 2019, the museum changed its name to "The Newark Museum of Art" to highlight the focus of the museum on its art collection, which was ranked 12th in the country.
 The Newark Black Film Festival was founded in conjunction with the museum and was formerly held every summer on the museum campus.
 The museum is open Thursdays and Fridays from 12 to 7pm, and Saturdays and Sundays from 10am to 5pm.
 On the third Friday of each month, the museum is open late until 9pm.